moritzWa/wallawitsch-gmail.com/src/content/cas.md

 ## Personal Knowledge Management

-[Personal knowledge management](https://en.wikipedia.org/wiki/Personal_knowledge_management) (PKM), is one way to augmented cognition.
+[Personal knowledge management](https://en.wikipedia.org/wiki/Personal_knowledge_management) (PKM), is one way to augment cognition.
 By helping us manage and externalize our knowledge, these systems enable us to work with a more extensive knowledge base.

 PKM systems are often called _Second Brains_.
 Still, most of them act more as a storage medium and replica of its user's actual body of knowledge.
 At [RemNote](https://www.remnote.io/), we try not just to help you create a copy of your knowledge but an extension and augmentation of your brain.

 # New types of augmenting devices and interfaces

-## Cognitive Technology, GANs and GTP-3
+## Cognitive Technology, GANs, and GTP-3

 In 2016, Michael Nielsen, in his essay [Thought as a Technology](http://cognitivemedium.com/tat/), described the term cognitive technology as an external artifact designed by humans, which can be internalized and used as a substrate for cognition.
 These are representations invented by other people, such as words, graphs, maps, algebra, mathematical diagrams, etc. He further differentiated between Models of Augmentation as Cognitive Transformation (e.g., a spreadsheet) or Cognitive Outsourcing (e.g., a calculator).